nhoizey/nicolas-hoizey.com/src/links/2019/03/21/death-to-bullshit/index.md

 tags: [bullshit, Web, design, UX]
 ---

 > We’re bombarded by more information than ever before.
 With the rise of all this information comes a rise of the amount of bullshit we’re exposed to.
-Death to Bullshit is a rallying cry to rid the world of bullshit and demand experiences that respect people and their time.
+Death to Bullshit is a rallying cry to <mark>rid the world of bullshit and demand experiences that respect people and their time</mark>.

 Brad Frost gave a great talk at Creative Mornings in Pittsburgh in April 2013: